Request Open Records

 How Do I Request OPEN Records?

-Print and fill out the Open Records Request form.
+Print and fill out the Request for Open Records form

 Submit the form to the City Clerk by either: